An inclusive and flexible internship program that levels the playing field for students in need

 Internship models can vary from a short-term observational internship, to a skills acquisition internship to introduce you to the workplace, to a skills application internship, where you use your skills to carry out complex tasks.

-Apply to BTO Internship Today!
+Apply to the BTO Program!

 The Experiential Learning (EL) Office designed this program to ensure inclusiveness and to ensure that underserved students have access to EL opportunities.
 Studies on the participation of students in university settings suggest that historically underserved students do not participate at rates equal to the majority population.
 These same studies indicate that students who begin university at lower achievement levels make the greatest gains in GPA and retention rates from experiential learning participation.